sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   tf output postgres_servers
 ```

-**NOTE**: The `-state` flag is optional as the docker image also adjusts for the tfstate file location.
+> **NOTE**: The `-state` flag is optional because the Docker image also adjusts for the tfstate file location.

 ### Tear Down Kubernetes Resources - vSphere/vCenter

-To destroy all the resources created with the previous commands, run the Docker image viya4-iac-k8s with the destroy command.
+To destroy all the resources that were created with the previous commands, run the Docker image viya4-iac-k8s with the `destroy` command.

 ```bash
 docker run --rm -it \